Samish people

 The Samish (Samish: Xws7ámesh) are a Native American people who live in the U.S. state of Washington.
 They are a Central Coast Salish people.
 Through the years, they were assigned to reservations dominated by other Tribes, for instance, the Swinomish Indians of the Swinomish Reservation of Washington and the Tulalip Tribes of the Tulalip Reservation.
 They are also enrolled in the Samish Indian Nation, formerly known as the Samish Indian Tribe, which regained federal recognition in 1996.

 Name

-The name "Samish" is an Anglicization of the Samish name, Xws7ámesh, meaning "people who are there/who exist."
+The name "Samish" is an anglicization of the Samish name Xws7ámesh, meaning "people who are there/who exist."
+The name "properly" referred to people from Samish Island, but extended broadly to all the Samish villages.

 History

 Pre-Contact with Europeans

 The Samish fished in the islands and channels off the coast of Skagit County, Washington.
 The Samish had villages on Samish, Guemes, and Fidalgo Islands, and fished and harvested resources there and in the San Juan Islands.
 In 1847, Samish had more than 2,000 members.
 Epidemics of measles, smallpox, and ague, and attacks from Haida and Tsimshian from the north diminished the population to approximately 150 members in one village by 1855, at the time of the signing of the Point Elliott Treaty.
 After the Treaty, some Samish moved to the Swinomish or Lummi reservations.